-To achieve high throughput, Vilayanur et al. [45] proposed readx and writex to operate at a vector of offsets so that the I/Os could be processed in parallel.
+Vectorized APIs.
+To achieve high throughput, Vilayanur et al. [43] proposed readx and writex to operate at a vector of offsets so that the I/Os could be processed in parallel.
 However, these operations were limited to a single file, helping only large files, whereas our vread/vwrite can access many files at once, helping with both large and small files.

-Vasudevan et al. [43] envisioned the Vector OS (VOS), which offered several vectorized system calls, such as vec_open(), vec_read(), and the like.
-While VOS is promising, it has not yet been fully implemented.
-In their prototype, they succeeded in delivering millions of IOPS in a distributed key-value (KV) store backed by fast NVM [44].
-However, they implemented a key-value API rather than a file-system one, and their vectorized KV store focuses on serving parallel I/Os on NVM, whereas vNFS focuses on saving network round trips.
+Vasudevan et al. [41] envisioned the Vector OS (VOS), which offered several vectorized system calls, such as vec_open(), vec_read(), etc. While VOS is promising, it has not yet been fully implemented.
+In their prototype, they succeeded in delivering millions of

+IOPS in a distributed key-value (KV) store backed by fast NVM [42].
+However, they implemented a key-value API, not a file-system API, and their vectorized KV store focuses on serving parallel I/Os on NVM, whereas vNFS focuses on saving network round trips by using NFSv4 compound procedures.
 The vectorized key-value store and vNFS are different but complementary.

-Our vNFS API is also different from other vectorized APIs [43, 45] in three aspects: (1) our vread and vwrite support automatic file opening and closing, (2) vsscopy takes advantage of the NFS-specific SSC feature, and (3) to remain NFSv4-compliant, vNFS's vectorized operations are executed in order, in contrast to the out-of-order execution of lio_listio(3) [26], vec_read() [43], and readx [45].
+Our vNFS API is also different from other vectorized APIs [41,43] in three aspects: (1) vread/vwrite supports automatic file opening and closing; (2) vsscopy takes advantage of the NFS-specific Server Side Copy feature; and (3) to remain NFSv4-compliant, vNFS's vectorized operations are executed in order, in contrast to the out-of-order execution of lio_listio(3) [26], vec_read() [41], and readx [43].

-7 CONCLUSION
+7 Conclusions

-We designed and implemented vNFS, a file-system library that maximizes NFS performance. vNFS uses a high-level vectorized API to leverage standard NFSv4 compounds, which had the potential to reduce network round trips but were underused due to the low-level and serial nature of the POSIX API. vNFS makes maximal use of compounds by enabling applications to operate on many file-system objects in a single RPC. vNFS complies with the NFSv4.1 protocol and has standard failure semantics.
-To help port applications to the vectorized API, vNFS provides a superset of POSIX file-system operations, and its library can also be used with non-NFS file systems.
-We found it generally easy to port applications including the GNU Coreutils programs cp, 1s, and rm; bsdtar; Filebench; and nghttp2.
+We designed and implemented vNFS, a file-system library that maximizes NFS performance. vNFS uses a vectorized high-level API to leverage standard NFSv4 compounds, which have the potential to reduce network round trips but were underused due to the low-level and serialized nature of the POSIX API. vNFS makes maximal use of compounds by enabling applications to operate on many file-system objects in a single RPC. vNFS complies with the NFSv4.1 protocol and has standard failure semantics.
+To help port applications to the vectorized API, vNFS provides a superset of POSIX file-system operations, and its library can be used for non-NFS file systems as well.
+We found it generally easy to port applications including cp, 1s and rm from GNU Coreutils; bsdtar; Filebench; and nghttp2.

-Micro-benchmarks demonstrated that-compared to the in-kernel NFS client-even in fast networks vNFS significantly helps workloads with many small I/Os and metadata operations, and it performs comparably to the in-kernel client with large I/Os or when the compounding degree is low.
-Macro-benchmarks show that vNFS sped up the ported applications by up to two orders of magnitude.
+Micro-benchmarks demonstrated that-compared to the in-kernel NFS client-vNFS significantly helps workloads with many small I/Os and metadata operations even in fast networks, and performs comparably for large I/Os or with low compounding degrees.
+Macrobenchmarks show that vNFS sped up the ported applications by up to two orders of magnitude.
 Our source code is available at https://github.com/sbu-fsl/txn-compound.